martinjackson/simple-widgets/docs/SearchSortTable.md

 2. Press the Excel Display button.
 3. Click on the button being displayed in the lower left corner.
 This will open up the Excel Spreadsheet application and place the data in the spreadsheet.

+### Automatic Totaling

+This feature allows columns to be automatically totalled.
+When using a control break, each individual control break can have columns summed.
+For a control break total on the controlBreak array prop add the sumtitle, sum, money, and align fields.
+For more information see the controlBreak prop.

+For doing final totals automatically use the final totals array prop.
+That array can have the finaltitle, finaltotal, money, and align fields.
+For more information see the finaltotals prop.

 ### **Other props:**